Conspiracy theories about the death of Diana, Princess of Wales: Le Van Thanh

-It has been reported by numerous publications that the white Fiat Uno belonged to Le Van Thanh who was a 22-year-old taxi driver at the time of the crash.
+It has been reported by numerous publications that the white Fiat Uno belonged to Le Van Thanh, a taxi driver who was 22 years old at the time of the crash.
 Multiple witnesses recall seeing a man matching his description exit the tunnel seconds after the crash.
 Georges and Sabine Dauzonne identified Thanh as "the agitated man they may have seen driving the car".

 Thanh owned a white Fiat Uno identical to the one that struck the Princess of Wales' Mercedes.
 French investigators had narrowed it down from the original 4,000 registered (along with Andanson's) as having the Bianco Corfu 224 paint scheme and manufactured from 1983 to September 1987.
 Chemical analysis showed that the original paint was “compatible with the white traces seen on the Mercedes.”
 Following tests, it was concluded that the car "could have been involved in the accident".
-He was questioned only once on November 13th, 1997 by French detectives at his apartment in Clichy, north of Paris and has always refused any further interview requests.
+He was questioned only once on November 13, 1997, by French detectives at his apartment in Clichy, north of Paris and has always refused any further interview requests.

 Thanh told French investigators that he was on shift at the time of the crash as a night-shift security guard at a Renault factory in Gennevilliers.
-He said another man was working with him, but he “couldn’t recall his name”, which led to him being ruled out as a suspect.
+He said another man was working with him, but he “couldn't recall his name”, which led to him being ruled out as a suspect.
 Critics of the investigation claim that the French police never verified his alibi.
 It was later uncovered that he left work early that night and could have been visiting his father's home near the Alma tunnel.
 When investigators questioned Thanh about his car being re-sprayed red from the original white and having replacement bumpers, he claimed it was done a few hours prior to the crash.
 He refused to provide a reason for doing so.
 In 2006, Thanh's father said his son had re-sprayed his Uno red hours after the crash, allegedly waking up his mechanic brother in the night to help him.